MichaelCurrin/dev-resources/resources/ci-cd/cloudfare-pages/index.md

 Netlify has server-side analyics serice for premium (so it works without client-side JS).
 CloudFare Pages has a web analytics service - I don't know about pricing.

+CloudFare Pages has these, based on the log:

+- Python
+- Go
+- Hugo
+- Ruby
+- Swift
+- Node / NPM

-CloudFare Pages has Node but not Yarn in the build environment.
+Unlike Netlify (or GH Actions), it not have Yarn in the build environment (I got an error).

 #### CloudFare Pages vs GitHub services